Campaigning Resources

 -

-The position of charities in Scotland with respect to political campaigning in the absence of a clear legal position north of the broder and the usefulness of Charity Commission guidance is covered in a page on Scottish Council for Voluntary Organisations' web site .
-As they say, there are no explicit restrictions on campaigning by charities under the charity legislation (from April 2006), although political parties or organisations set up to advance a political party can't be charities.
+The position of charities in Scotland with respect to political campaigning in the absence of a clear legal position north of the border and the usefulness of Charity Commission guidance was covered in a page on Scottish Council for Voluntary Organisations' web site, gone in redesign summer 2010?
+As they say, there are no explicit restrictions on campaigning by charities under Scottish charity legislation, although political parties or organisations set up to advance a political party can't be charities.

 -